 is a farm village.
 The white chalky paths remind us that these are limestone

-hills.
 A donkey poses under

 the shade of a tree.
-Reliable donkeys

 shared their backs to transport people and any number of things.
-Donkeys aren’t workaholics.
-They plod.

 They look for easy ways.
-Depend

 on them to cut the best path.